 Someone wise said to live is to love.
 You gotta love what you do.
 That’s why we crochet.
 Now, one of the lessons that we have learned through life is that love hurts.
 So, you either face it and deal with it, or you try to prevent it.

-We are aware of the fact that many of you crochet up to the point where they really can’t anymore.
+We are aware of the fact that many of you crochet up to the point where you really can’t anymore.
 When the pain becomes too strong, and your thumbs fail.
-This doesn’t mean that the person has to stop crocheting; it just means that adaptations may need to be made for reducing the pain of repetitive stress.
+This doesn’t mean that you have to stop crocheting; it just means that adaptations may need to be made for reducing the pain of repetitive stress.

 To help you in a situation like this, we have come up with bits of advice that can be useful in the cases of the pain, the chaos and the fear of ‘when-will-I-be-able-to-crochet-again.’